Igladyshev/python-challenge/README.md

 # python-challenge
-This is my firt Python experience done on 2019 iPad Pro.
+This is my first Python experience done on 2019 iPad Pro.
 Wish me luck :)

 ## Requirements